 Change the clustering technique when you create a FIS from data.
 Depending on the clustering technique, the generated rules can differ in their representation of the training data, which can affect the tuning performance.

 Change FIS properties.
 Try changing properties such as the type of FIS, number of inputs, number of input/output MFs, MF types, and number of rules.
 A Sugeno system has fewer output MF parameters (assuming constant MFs) and faster defuzzification.
 Therefore, for fuzzy systems with a large number of inputs, a Sugeno FIS generally converges faster than a Mamdani FIS.
 Small numbers of MFs and rules reduce the number of parameters to tune, producing a faster tuning process.
 Furthermore, a large number of rules might overfit the training data.

-To improve the tuning results for fuzzy trees, consider the following guidelines.
+To improve the tuning results for FIS trees, consider the following guidelines.

 Change FIS tree properties, such as the number of fuzzy systems and the connections between the fuzzy systems.

 Use different rankings and groupings of the inputs to a FIS tree.
 For more information about creating FIS trees, see Fuzzy Trees.

 - Tune Fuzzy Inference System Using Fuzzy Logic Designer

 - Tune FIS Tree Using Fuzzy Logic Designer

 - Tune Fuzzy Inference System at the Command Line